Compact course: AI in research software

 - Publishing checklists

-- MLBRS security and best practices
+- MLBRS security and security best practices

 - Ethical considerations